sciurius/perl-JSON-Relaxed/README.md

 - trailing commas

     Like Perl, RJSON allows treats commas as separators.
-If nothing is before, after, or between commas, those commas are just ignored:
+If nothing is after, or between commas, those commas are just ignored:

         [
-            , // nothing before this comma
             "data",
             , // nothing after this comma
         ]

+    Note that the specification disallows loose commas at the beginning of a list.

 - single quotes, double quotes, no quotes